jawj/bear-test/README.md

-This proof-of-concept project uses BearSSL to tunnel TLS over WebSockets from browsers and other JS engines without TCP sockets.
-It currently supports Let's Encrypt certifcates only, since it embeds only the [ISRG Root X1 trust root](https://letsencrypt.org/certs/isrgrootx1.pem).
+This proof-of-concept project uses BearSSL to tunnel TLS 1.2 over WebSockets from browsers (and, soon, other JS engines without TCP sockets).
+It currently supports Let's Encrypt certificates only, since it embeds only the [ISRG Root X1 trust root](https://letsencrypt.org/certs/isrgrootx1.pem).

+Note that there is plenty of low-hanging tidying and optimising still to be done (e.g. we're calling `setValue` and `getValue` in loops rather thsn moving memory around in bigger chunks).

 ## Dependencies

-You need to be running the `ws2s` server to provide the tunnelling:
+You need emscripten.
+You also need to be running the `ws2s` server to provide the tunnelling:

 ```
 python3 -m venv ws2s